Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 Himawari is an initiative of the Tokyo Metropolitan government that collects and publishes the data reported by medical institutions, including hospitals, clinics, dental clinics, birth centers, and pharmacies, as per Japanese laws.

 You can find a desired medical facility around you based on various criteria, including the spoken language.
 To access Himawari, click here.
-You can also call them from 9:00 AM to 8:00 PM at +81(0)3-5285-8181 on any day.
+You can also call them from 9:00 AM to 8:00 PM at +81(0)3-5285-8181 any day.

 Another useful resource in case of sickness or accident is the AMDA Medical Information Center.
-This website helps you with various information, online consultation, and interpretation needs during your hospital visit.
+This website helps you with information, online consultation, and interpretation needs during your hospital visit.
 In addition to English, they support various other foreign languages, such as Chinese, Korean, Vietnamese, Spanish, Thai, and Filipino.

 This tool for hospital searches in Japan is another great resource for finding information about hospitals in Tokyo and Japan.